Windstorm selection helper#

 See our how to use risk workflows page for information on how to run this notebook.

-This notebook supports the Hazard assessment for windstorms: select storms based on proximity to a location of interest from the storm track database of the historical storm dataset on CDS.
+This notebook supports the Hazard assessment for windstorms: select storms based on proximity to a location of interest from a storm track database on CDS: Windstorm tracks and footprints derived from reanalysis over Europe between 1940 to present .

 import pathlib